 Unfortunately, simply having a passion for the cause is not enough.
 Don’t just assume folks have all the necessary qualities to drive your organization in the right direction — make sure to sit down and properly interview your prospective board members.

 If you’re considering acting as your own registered agent, take a look at our guide to get a better idea of the responsibilities involved.
 If you decide you’re up for the task, great!
 Otherwise, to enlist the help of a professional, consider getting registered agent services through an online filing provider.
-Some companies, like Harbor Compliance, offer a year free (see details) when you form your organization with them.
+Some companies offer a year free when you form your organization with them.

-This is quite an exciting step, because once you’re through you’ll be a legally-recognized nonprofit corporation (not a 501(c)(3) yet, but still a big move)!
+This is quite an exciting step, because once you’re through you’ll be a legally-recognized nonprofit corporation!
 Your Articles of Incorporation require the following information:

-Once you’ve got all the proper information down, you’ll send the document to the Secretary of State at the following address:
+Once you’ve got all the proper information, you’ll send the document to the Secretary of State at the following address:

 Alison Lundergan Grimes